Skip to main content

 Use AI agents to perform activities

 You can use AI agents to perform tasks.
 For example, you might configure an AI agent to suggest inputs for the fields on an activity form so that users only need to check the details before submitting.
-Equally, you might use an AI agent to perform tasks without any user input or supervision, such as generating reports or summarizing content.
+Equally, you might use an AI agent to perform tasks without any user input or supervision, such as generating reports, summarizing content, creating new cases, or closing or reopening existing cases.

 To use an AI agent to perform activities, you need to:

-- Grant the agent rights on the activity.
+• Grant the agent rights to perform the activity.

 When an agent is able to perform an activity (i.e. when it has activity rights and is in the context of the case), it has access to any data that is included in the activity form.
-For example, if you grant an AI agent rights on an Edit customer details form activity, the agent will have access to any existing attribute values that are mapped into the form fields when starting the activity.
+For example, granting an AI agent rights on an Edit customer details form activity, gives the agent access to any attribute values that are mapped into the form fields when the activity starts.
 If you have granted the agent rights on a dataset, it may also use that information to perform the activity.

 Give agents access to cases